David-Beale/Pathfinding-project/To-Do.md

-- tips menu
+- curved turning on junctions
 - improve ui
 - toolbar toggle
-- road works
-- curved turning on junctions
 - get speed slider to work with any speed
 - slow down and speed up based on car in front

+- speed restriction zone
+- random computer speeds
+- tips menu
 - starting rotation
-- random computer speeds
 - two lanes of traffic with auto overtaking
 - search function